MicrosoftDocs/VBA-Docs/contributing.md

 All of the articles in this repository use Markdown.
 A complete introduction (and listing of all the syntax) can be found at [Daring Fireball - Markdown].

+## Markup conventions & rules specifically for this repository

+SECTION TO BE COMPLETED.
+SEE https://github.com/MicrosoftDocs/VBA-Docs/issues/999 FOR GUIDANCE.

 ## FAQ

 ### How do I get a GitHub account?